 Jog Follow Mode, when checked, causes the lines representing the toolpath to move relative to the window as the tool is jogged.
 In other words the tool position is fixed in the toolpath display window.

-Reverse Turn X orientation relates to Mach2Turn (to handle front and rear toolposts).
+ShowTool as above centerline in Turn relates to Mach3Turn (to handle front and rear toolposts).